Courses

 AS.100.170.
 Chinese Cultural Revolution.
 3 Credits.

-The Cultural Revolution was Mao Zedong's last attempt to transform Chinese society spiritually and structurally.
+The Cultural Revolution was Mao Zedong’s last attempt to transform Chinese society spiritually and structurally.
 The events of this period were marked by social upheaval, personal vendettas, violence, massive youth movements, and extreme ideological pressure.
-This course will explore the Cultural Revolution from a variety of perspectives, focusing on the relationship between events in China from 1966-1976, and their interpretation in China and the West during the Cultural Revolution decade and since.
-(Previously offered as AS.100.219 and AS.100.236. )
+What were the causes of the Cultural Revolution?
+How was it experienced and how is it remembered?
+To what extent are its reverberations felt in contemporary Chinese society, politics, and literature?
+How have subsequent events affected our understanding of the Cultural Revolution decade?
+This course will explore the Cultural Revolution from a variety of perspectives, focusing on the relationship between events in China from 1966-1976, and their subsequent interpretation as history and in historical memory in China and beyond.

 AS.100.190.
 Modern African American History, 1896 – present.
 3 Credits.